Training Diffusion Models with Reinforcement Learning: Reinforcement Learning Training of Diffusion Models

 \subsection{Reward-Weighted Regression}

-To optimize $\lrl$ with minimal changes to standard diffusion model training, we can use the denoising objective $\ldiff$ (Equation~\ref{eq:denoising_objective}), but with training data sampled from the model itself and a per-sample loss weighting that depends on the reward $r(\bx_0, \bc)$. \citet{lee2023aligning} describe a single-round version of this procedure for diffusion models, but in general this approach can be performed for multiple rounds of alternating sampling and training, leading to a simple RL method.
+To optimize $\lrl$ with minimal changes to standard diffusion model training, we can use the denoising loss $\ldiff$ (Equation~\ref{eq:denoising_objective}), but with training data $\bx_0 \sim p_\theta(\bx_0 \mid \bc)$ and an added weighting that depends on the reward $r(\bx_0, \bc)$. \citet{lee2023aligning} describe a single-round version of this procedure for diffusion models, but in general this approach can be performed for multiple rounds of alternating sampling and training, leading to an online RL method.
 We refer to this general class of algorithms as reward-weighted regression (RWR)~\citep{peters2007rwr}.

 A standard weighting scheme uses exponentiated rewards to ensure nonnegativity,

 where $\beta$ is an inverse temperature and $Z$ is a normalization constant.
 We also consider a simplified weighting scheme that uses binary weights,